 Eternal Gratitude: A Review

-Eternal Gratitude, Domingo Pagliuca, trombone; Paulina Leisring, piano; Jorge Glem, cuatro; Rodner Padilla, bass; Ernesto Laya, percussion; Diego Alvarez, cajon; Boston Brass; Big Band Jazz de la Americas.
-2019 Domingo Pagliuca.
-Compact Disc.
-Total time 63 minutes.
+Eternal Gratitude, Domingo Pagliuca, trombone; Paulina Leisring, piano; Jorge Glem, cuatro; Rodner Padilla, bass; Ernesto Laya, percussion; Diego Alvarez, cajon; Boston Brass Quintet; Big Band Jazz de la Americas.
+Domingo Pagliuca, 2019.
+Compact disc and digital media, 63 minutes.
 A la Manière de Debussy, Jean-Michel Defaye; Pavane pour une infante défunte, Maurice Ravel, arr.
 Domingo Pagliuca; A la Manière de Stravinsky, Jean-Michel Defaye; Sang Till Lotta, Jan Sandström; A la Manière de Vivaldi, Jean-Michel Defaye; A la Manière de Brahms, Jean-Michel Defaye; A la Manière de Schumann, Jean-Michel Defaye; The Carnival of the Animals: XIII.
 The Swan, Camille Saint-Saëns, arr.
 Domingo Pagliuca; A la Manière de Bach, Jean-Michel Defaye; Daybreak, Nicola Ferro; Blue Bells of Scotland, Arthur Pryor, arr.
 Domingo Pagliuca; Trombonology, Tommy Dorsey, arr.
 Domingo Pagliuca; Looking Through the Eyes of Love, Melissa Manchester, arr.
 Domingo Pagliuca; Contrapunteo No. 1, Carlos Guzmán.

 Domingo Pagliuca's 2019 debut solo album, Eternal Gratitude, was first conceived as a musical business card, but resulted in a GRAMMY award winning album and a tribute to a deep personal friendship.
 Domingo joined the famed Boston Brass in 2013, after having served as Associate Principal Trombone with the Venezuela Symphony Orchestra and having taught throughout his native Venezuela.
 He was encouraged by his Boston Brass colleague, Sam Pilafian, to pursue a recording project that would reflect who he is as a musician and human being.